DrunkMunki/Suggester/README.md

 ### Custom emojis
 - If `GUILD_ID` and emoji names are provided, the bot will use those custom emojis for voting.

+### Panel behavior
+- The panel is kept at the bottom of the suggestions channel.
+After each successful suggestion submission, the bot deletes the previous panel (if any) and posts a fresh one so it remains visible.
+- You can also run `/suggest panel` at any time to manually refresh/move the panel to the bottom.
+- If no panel exists yet, running `/suggest panel` will create it; once created, it will be maintained automatically after submissions.

 ## Database
-- SQLite database with table `suggestions` storing ID, user, type, details, status, notes, submission date, votes, and message ID.
+- SQLite database with tables:
+  - `suggestions`: stores ID, user, type, details, status, notes, submission date, votes, and message ID.
+  - `panel_state`: stores the current panel `message_id` per `channel_id` to enable automatic refresh at the bottom.
 - To use another DB, adapt the queries in `index.js` accordingly.

 ## Contributing